hujhax/austin-improv-wiki/The Cherry Bowl.md

 }}
 |Run	=	Feb/Mar 2012
 }}
 ***The Cherry Bowl*** was a show produced by [[Gnap!
 Theater Projects]] in 2012.
-While not an improvised show, improv was used to create bits of clowning to construct a dialogue-free, commedia dell'arte-inspired adaptation of Anton Chekhov's *[http://en.wikipedia.org/wiki/The_Cherry_Orchard The Cherry Orchard]*.
+While not an improvised show, improv was used to create bits of clowning to construct a dialogue-free, *commedia dell'arte*-inspired adaptation of Anton Chekhov's *[http://en.wikipedia.org/wiki/The_Cherry_Orchard The Cherry Orchard]*.
 Gnap! member [[Ben Schave]] directed the production.

 ## Cast
 * [[Emily Breedlove]] as Lyubov